dbuenzli/tsdl/README.md

 ## Installation

-Tsdl needs the C library SDL 2.0.1 or later on your system.
+Tsdl needs the C library SDL 2.0.1 or later installed on your system.
 Tsdl can be installed with `opam`:

     opam install tsdl